cpitsch/event_log_mutator/README.md

 # The path where to store the mutated log.
 If not supplied, default to
 # ./<input-log-name>_mutated.xes.gz.
 output = "path/to/output.xes.gz"
-# Gzip the event output logs.
+# Gzip the event logs.
 Defaults to false
 compress_output = true

 [pipeline]